xiesiya/miRNA-disease-association-methods/README.md

 ## What is miRNA?
 RNA can be divided into two categories based on its coding function: (1) RNAs with coding potential, and (2) RNAs without coding potential, also known as non-coding RNA (ncRNA), which includes microRNAs (miRNA), snoRNAs, circRNAs and lncRNAs.
-Long non-coding RNAs (lncRNAs) are a major class of important ncRNAs with the lengths more than 200 nucleotides.
-An increasing number of lncRNA have been found to be abnormally expressed in human diseases, and play a critical role in tumor development.
+MiRNAs are a major class of important small non-coding RNAs with lengths of approximately 20-25 nucleotides.
+An increasing number of miRNAs have been found to be abnormally expressed in human diseases and play a critical role in tumor development.

 ## Overview
 * We collect miRNA- and disease-related databases for MDA prediction, including miRNA-disease association databases, miRNA-related databases, and disease-related databases.